AlexKnauth/quantity-formula/README.md

 `define-formula`, and can be used as a `State -> State` function.

+A `FormulaPath` is a `[Listof Formula]` where the formulas are applied in order, from left to right, to get from one state to another.

 A `State` is a `[Hashof Quantity Any]`.

 ### Forms for defining Quantities and Formulas